Pylons/pyramid/docs/tutorials/wiki/definingviews.rst

 We don't need to create these files within our package's ``static`` directory because they were provided by the cookiecutter at the time we created the project.

 As an example, the CSS file will be accessed via ``http://localhost:6543/static/theme.css`` by virtue of the call to the ``add_static_view`` directive in the ``routes.py`` file.
-Any number and type of static assets can be placed in this directory (or subdirectories) They are referred to by either URL or using the convenience method ``static_url``, for example ``request.static_url('<package>:static/foo.css')``, within templates.
+Any number and type of static assets can be placed in this directory (or subdirectories).
+They are referred to by either URL or using the convenience method ``static_url``, for example ``request.static_url('<package>:static/foo.css')``, within templates.